EHB-MCT/portfolio-starter-DiepvensBent/README.md

 ## Questions and Support

-If you have any questions or need support, please open a ticket [here](https://github.com/EHB-MCT/portfolio-starter-DiepvensBent/issues).
+If you have any questions or need support, please open a ticket [Issues](https://github.com/EHB-MCT/portfolio-starter-DiepvensBent/issues).
 I appreciate your feedback and will address your inquiries as soon as possible.

 ## License

-This project is licensed under the [MIT License] | (LICENSE).
+This project is licensed under the [MIT License](https://github.com/EHB-MCT/portfolio-starter-DiepvensBent/blob/main/LICENSE).